Cipher7/OSEP/Antivirus Evasion/README.md

 We have encrypted it with Caser Cipher along with Xor based encryption.
 You can find the code [here](./C%23%20Programs/XorEncoder.cs)

-The same program but with simple caeser cipher can be found [here](./C%23%20Programs/CaeserEncoder.cs)
+The same program but with simple Caesar cipher can be found [here](./C%23%20Programs/CaesarEncoder.cs)

 &nbsp;